sa3adumair/sts-agent-integrations-core/azure_alerts/README.md

 ## Validation

-When you run `datadog-agent info` you should see something like the following:
+When you run `stackstate-agent info` you should see something like the following:

     Checks
     ======